 The interface can be viewed as a hierarchy of control problems, from the longest term intentions of the user to the most tightly-coupled physical interaction.
 The outermost loop in a system represents long term learning processes (or meta-control processes), which may be driven by the user (system adaption processes) or by the system (shaping processes).
 Inner level loops relate to the control of immediate intentions (the negotiation process) which lead to system actions.
 Inside this lie the control loops which mediate the flow of intention; control of the dynamic systems upon which inference is based.
 This is the level at which feedback can have most effect in changing the attributes of the control.
 Yet further inside lies the physical control of the user; controlling the physical state of objects in the physical world.
 At this point the problem leaves the software domain and any further changes to the control loop are hardware engineering issues.
 Beyond this lie the internal proprioceptive loops which maintain the motion of the limbs.
-These are inaccessible physically, but can be shaped by the processes in the outermost loops: learning and shaping.14 All loops, save for any behaviour shaping loops are controlled by the user - the system is passive in the sense it can be considered to have no intention with respect to the user's states.15 tor's intention - can be used to design adaptive selection interfaces.
+These are inaccessible physically, but can be shaped by the processes in the outermost loops: learning and shaping.
+All loops, save for any behaviour shaping loops are controlled by the user - the system is passive in the sense it can be considered to have no intention with respect to the user's states.